Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-To nondimensionalize $F_i$, we use the length scale $L$ we have already introduced, the repulsive falloff distance, and consider the quantity $\frac{F_i}{\pi L^2/2}$, rescaling $F_i$ by the area of the semicircle of radius $L$.\footnote{On the sphere $\Omega = R\mathbb S^2$, we define $F_i$ in the analogous way.
-For $(x_i,u_i) \in T\Omega$ in the tangent bundle, taking $H(x_i,u_i)$ to be the \emph{hemisphere} whose bounding great circle $\gamma$ includes $x_i$ and whose tangent at $x_i$ is orthogonal to $u_i$.
-We then rescale $F_i$ by half the area of a spherical cap of geodesic radius $L \in [0,\pi R]$.} Finally, to obtain a step size from this quantity which is physically reasonable, we must enclose it in an increasing function that behaves like the identity near zero and goes to unity asymptotically so that agents attain maximum speed of 1 when there is nothing in their way.
+where, as always, $V_i$ is the Voronoi cell containing $\vec x_i$, see Figure \ref{fig:VD} for a depiction of $F_i$.
+To nondimensionalize $F_i$, we use the length scale $L$ we have already introduced, the repulsive falloff distance, and consider the quantity $\frac{F_i}{\pi L^2/2}$, rescaling $F_i$ by the area of the semicircle of radius $L$.
+Finally, to obtain a step size from this quantity which is physically reasonable, we must enclose it in an increasing function that behaves like the identity near zero and goes to unity asymptotically so that agents attain maximum speed of 1 when there is nothing in their way.
 For this we take the hyperbolic tangent.
 Thus for Model I, the coefficient $\rho_i$ is given by

-rescales the step size.
-Model II follows the same reasonings but is based upon, $\ell_i$, the length of the segment starting at the position $x_i$ in the direction $u_i$ to the boundary of the Voronoi cell of $x_i$.
+Model II follows the same reasoning but is based upon $\ell_i$, the length of the segment starting at the position $\vec x_i$ in the direction $\vec d_i$ to the boundary of the Voronoi cell $V_i$ containing $\vec x_i$, see Figure \ref{fig:VD}.
 For Model II the coefficient $\rho_i$ is given by

+As an important point of clarification, the quantities $F_i$ and $\ell_i$ along with their visual representation (Figure \ref{fig:VD}) do not aim to model a limited field of vision for the population.
+On the contrary, the VTP framework assumes that agents have a full $360^\circ$ awareness, $F_i$ and $\ell_i$ are just two different ways to gauge the size of one's personal space once a direction $\mathbf{d}_i$ has been established.
+To conclude on the definition of the VTP model, we remark that Equations (\ref{eq:formal_dyn})-(\ref{eq:speed_scl-2}) only effectively depend on the orientations $\{\mathbf{\hat u}_i(t)\}$ but not on the speeds $\{||\mathbf{u}_i(t)||\}$; i.e., agents are ``speed memoryless" as they determine their speed at $t+1$ solely by gauging the geometry of their personal Voronoi space and by combining unitary directions.